Wednesday, April 21, 2021

 • Aquatics: dinosaur (elasmosaur, mosasaur, lesiosaur), giant shark, whale, giant eel, lamprey, sea horse, man-o-war, dophin, pungi ray, manta ray, water spider, weed eel, eyes, morkoth, masher, poison coral, strangle weed; sahuagin, ixitxachitl, locathah

 The Eldritch Wizardry supplement added the druid as a full class, demons (the balrog returns as type VI), and monsters in support of the psionic rules.
-What a pity that Gygax did not use the names like screeching, croaking, roaring or hissing demon as their main names - these are much more evocative, and would have become common usage.
+What a pity that Gygax did not use the names like screeching, croaking, roaring and hissing demon as their main names - these are much more evocative, and would have become common usage.

 • Demons: type I, II, III, IV, V, VI, succubus, Orcus, Demogorgon